rigou/arduinorc/README.md

 ## PROJECT INFORMATION:

-With this software you can build a multi-channel (6 channels by default, up to 9 channels) RC transmitter with an Arduino Nano.
+With this software you can build a multi-channel (6 channels by default, up to 9 channels) RC transmitter using an Arduino Nano and a RF module.

 Visit the ArduinoRC project's website for more information: https://arduinorc.reseau.org/